pedro-mb/parsing-BSseqData/README.md

 This output is then used as input in MethByBin_Plot.R to plot the data (requires ggplot2 package):
 ```
-Usage: Rscript MethByBin_Plot.R --input <file1.tab,file2.tab,...> --nbin <INT> --label <lab1,lab2,...>
+ USAGE: Rscript MethByBin_Plot.R [-h] --input <file1.tab,file2.tab,...> --nbin <INT>
-               [--output <outFileName>] [--flank --nbin_flank <INT>] [--width] [--height]
+                                --label <lab1,lab2,...> [--output <outFileName> -flank --nbin_flank <INT> --width --height]

  Required arguments:
-  --input       list of input files separated by ',' and no space
+ --input STR	    list of input files separated by ',' and no space
-  --nbin        number of bins to be considered for feature
+ --nbin INT	      number of bins to be considered for feature
-  --label       list of labels of thr input files separated by ',' and no space
+ --label STR	    list of labels of the input files separated by ',' and no space
-  --group       select group to plot means.
-Options: 'sample' or 'coord'

  Optional arguments:
-  --output      default 'meth_output'
+ --output STR	    default 'meth_output'
-  --flank       if flanking regions are to be considered
+ -flank 	        if flanking regions are to be considered
-  --nbin_flank  [required if --flank] number of bins of flanking region
+ --nbin_flank INT	[required if -flank] number of bins of flanking region
-  --width       figure width in cm, default 15
+ --width INT	    figure width in cm, default 15
-  --height      figure height in cm, default 10
+ --height INT	    figure height in cm, default 10
+ --ylim INT	      upper limit of y axis.
+Default ajusted according to max values
+ --group STR	    select group do plot. options: 'sample'[default] or 'coord'
+ -cl 		          plot confidence interval based on replicates, otherwise
+ 		              all replicates will be ploted

 ```

 If methylation report includes flanking regions, option *--flank* should be used together with *--nbin_flank <INT>*.